 This section has photos of some successful installations which you can use to get a better understanding of how everything is wired and positioned.

 Here are some installations I’ve done on some SCPH-9001’s:

 This first image shows a cleaner way to install the chip with six wires.
 I probed the board with a multimeter to find alternate points to solder the wires to that are much closer together.
-I use the capacitor to the right to get the VCC and GND (pins 1 and 8) connected to the chip with really short wires.
+I use the capacitor to the bottom to get the VCC and GND (pins 1 and 8) connected to the chip with really short wires.

 Below are a couple of messier 8 wire installs I did using points on the diagram This installation works, but the wires are much longer than they really need to be.